 Although I started meditating when I was a child, I have been practicing meditation more formally since 1990 and believe in the importance of integrating it in daily life.
 Over this time, I have provided meditation instruction to members of the public and clients alike.

-Despite a history of shunning housework, I am excited by other domestic arts such as knitting, artisan bread making and vegetarian cooking.
-For exercise, I am a passionate commuter walker and sometime (ridiculous) dancer.
+Despite a history of shunning housework, I am excited by other domestic arts such as knitting, artisan bread making, kombucha brewing and vegetarian cooking.
+For exercise, I am a commuter walker and sometime (ridiculous) dancer.
 I also try my best to listen to my physiotherapist and do my exercises!
-More recently, it was suggested that I join Instagram and because of this, accidentally discovered a love of point and shoot photography, using my trusty iPhone 5s.
-My current goals include meditating when I can, watching more quality television and independent films, knitting my way through my yarn stash, baking better sourdough bread and learning renaissance music on my wooden recorder.
-I live with my partner, two children and a very, very active cat.
+More recently, it was suggested that I join Instagram and because of this, accidentally discovered a love of point and shoot photography, using my trusty iPhone 8.
+My current goals include meditating when I can, playing my wooden recorder from time to time, knitting my way through my yarn stash, baking a wider variety of sourdough breads and going on photography walks.
+I live with my partner, two teenagers and a very, very active cat, Baby.